Portrait and Figure Drawing ....

 practice figures drawing by the three methods below.

-- Blinder Buddy(TM) drawing helper practice
+- BLINDER BUDDY drawing helper practice

 Use